theandrew168/dripfile/README.md

 ## Local Development
 ### Services
-This project uses [PostgreSQL](https://www.postgresql.org/) for persistent storage and queuing background tasks.
+This project depends on various services.
 To develop locally, you'll need to run these services locally somehow or another.
 I find [Docker](https://www.docker.com/) to be a nice tool for this but you can do whatever works best.
+* [PostgreSQL](https://www.postgresql.org/) - for persistent storage and task queue

 The following command starts the necessary containers:
 ```